Take Your Seat Banner

 Definition

-It’s the blueprint that quietly runs in the background when we love, parent, lead.
+It’s the blueprint that quietly runs in the background when we love, parent, and lead.
 It even shows itself when we start to get angsty waiting for a WhatsApp message reply.

-What it is and why it matters
+What it is

 Do you pull away when things feel too intense, or find yourself checking whether people still care (or second-guessing that?)

-It’s worth knowing that this isn’t a right or wrong, who’s to blame issue – but being aware of it can be really helpful in your relationships.
+It’s worth knowing that this isn’t a right-or-wrong, who’s-to-blame issue, but being aware of it can be really helpful in your relationships.

 When we understand our particular pattern, we can see it coming and work with it, rather than being run by it.